liborty/TokenCrypt/README.md

 Security tokens and other types of files may sometimes be all mixed up in one common directory.
 This is not the best practice but it can arise and it could involve much work trying to separate them.
-`ncrpt` copes with such mixed directories contents by using automatic data type recognition for each file individually.
+`ncrpt -b -x` copes with such mixed directories contents by using automatic data type recognition for each file individually.

 ## Installation